Spain 1940 - Spain 2015.

-She has performed more than 40 individual exhibitions in different countries and has written and published essays on aesthetic and experimental poetry in publications specialized in art in Spain, France, Germany and the United States.
+She has carried out more than 40 solo exhibitions in different countries and has written and published essays on aesthetic and experimental poetry in publications specialized in art in Spain, France, Germany and the United States.

 Elena Asins was awarded the Gold Medal for Merit in Fine Arts in 2006, in Spain.